mainwp/mainwp-child-reports/readme.txt

 === MainWP Child Reports ===
 Contributors: mainwp
-Tags: MainWP Child Reports, MainWP, MainWP Child, MainWP Client Reports Extension, child reports, reports, actions, activity, admin, analytics, dashboard, log, notification, users, Backupwordpress, Updraftplus
+Tags: MainWP Child Reports, MainWP, MainWP Child, MainWP Pro Reports Extension, child reports, reports, actions, activity, admin, analytics, dashboard, log, notification, users, Backupwordpress, Updraftplus
 Author: mainwp
 Author URI: https://mainwp.com
 Plugin URI: https://mainwp.com
 Requires at least: 6.0
 Tested up to: 6.5
-Requires PHP: 7.0
+Requires PHP: 7.4
-Stable tag: 2.2.1
+Stable tag: 2.2.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The MainWP Child Report plugin tracks changes to Child sites for the Client Reports Extension.
+The MainWP Child Report plugin tracks changes to Child sites for the Pro Reports Extension.

 == Description ==

-**Note: This plugin requires PHP 7.0 or higher to be activated and is only useful if you are using [MainWP](https://wordpress.org/plugins/mainwp/) and the [MainWP Client Reports Extension](https://mainwp.com/extension/client-reports/).**
+**Note: This plugin requires PHP 7.4 or higher to be activated and is only useful if you are using [MainWP](https://wordpress.org/plugins/mainwp/) and the [MainWP Pro Reports Extension](https://mainwp.com/extension/pro-reports/).**

 Install the [MainWP Child Plugin](https://wordpress.org/plugins/mainwp-child/) plugin first.

-The MainWP Child Report plugin communicates changes on your Child sites to the [MainWP Client Reports Extension](https://mainwp.com/extension/client-reports/) in order to create the Client Reports.
+The MainWP Child Report plugin communicates changes on your Child sites to the [MainWP Pro Reports Extension](https://mainwp.com/extension/pro-reports/) in order to create the Pro Reports.

 Credit to the [Stream Plugin](https://wordpress.org/plugins/stream/) which the MainWP Child Reports plugin is built on.